We hadn’t even been back 12 hours. (And then I broke my leg!)

-We arrived at home at around 10:30pm on the Wednesday night, and The Husband and I were both exhausted – we put the boys to sleep, and I decided I was too tired to unpack.
+We arrived at home at around 10:30 pm on a Wednesday night.
+The Husband and I were both exhausted.
+We put the boys to sleep, and I decided I was too tired to unpack.
 I had 4 days before I was due back at work on Monday – I could take it easy.

 The Little Guy needed a nappy change (he’s 2), so I took a break from the madness and went upstairs to do that.
 But of course I had no t-shirts for him – they were all in the suitcases.
 So I thought I might as well unpack – I unpacked one suitcase and put it to the side.

 It wouldn’t lock.
 My idea of putting it to the side so I could move on to the next one didn’t really work, as The Little Guy had decided that he wanted to push it around.
 It opened on him, and he wasn’t happy, so I decided to take it downstairs to get it out of the way.